Puntius kelumi

-Puntius kelumi is a species of cyprinid fish in the genus Puntius.
+Puntius kelumi, Kelums long snouted barb, is a species of cyprinid fish in the genus Puntius.
 It is found in Sri Lanka.

 The fish is named in honor or Sri Lankan naturalist Kelum Manamendra-Arachchi.

 Description

 Identified by other Puntius species by last unbranched dorsal-fin ray becomes smooth. rostral barbels absent, but maxillary barbels present.
 20-23 lateral-line scales.